 Treatment consists of eliminating the food that triggers the allergic reaction.
 Thus, diagnosis and treatment overlap.
 When assessing an elimination diet's effect, clinicians must consider that food sensitivities may disappear spontaneously.

-Oral desensitization (by first eliminating the allergenic food for a time, then giving small amounts and increasing them daily) and the use of sublingual drops of food extracts are under study.
+Oral desensitization (by first eliminating the allergenic food for a time, then giving small amounts and increasing them daily) and immunotherapy using sublingual drops of food extracts are under study.

+Oral cromolyn has been used to decrease the allergic reaction with apparent success.
 Antihistamines are of little value except in acute general reactions with urticaria and angioedema.
-Oral cromolyn has been used with apparent success.
 Prolonged corticosteroid treatment is helpful for symptomatic eosinophilic enteropathy.